BlackSkinDev/react-tasknotez/README.md

 # Task Management App
-> A simple Task Management app that allows users view,create,edit,rearrage and manipulate tasks
+> A simple Task Management app that allows users to view,create,edit,rearrange and manipulate tasks

 ## Description
 This project was built with React,Laravel and PostgreSQL .